rubenweerts/docker-teamspeak3/README.md

 Speaking of multiple servers, it's handy to give your containers ecplicit names using `--name` as seen above.

+If there is no `ts3server.ini` present in the data directory, the server will be startet with `createinifile=1`.
+Subsequent runs will start with `inifile=/data/ts3server.ini`.

 ### First Run

 If you are starting the server for the first time, you need the Admin-Token: